AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Allocate data disks (volumes) to your Aviatrix CoPilot deployment to be used for expandable storage.

-When you initially provision CoPilot (from your cloud service provider), you add a disk (volume) to be used for CoPilot storage.
-You are required to add at least one disk (volume).
+When you initially provision CoPilot (from your cloud service provider), you must add a disk (volume) to be used for CoPilot storage.
+You are required to add at least one disk (volume) that is an additional disk (on the side) from the 25GB root disk that already comes with CoPilot.
 You create the data disk (volume) in your CSP account and attach it to your CoPilot instance.
 During instance provisioning, there is no minimum requirement for the disk/volume you add.
 You can choose the disk type (volume type) you want.
 You will be able to add more storage after deployment.

 When you newly launch the CoPilot instance, the initial setup process automatically detects the disk/volume you attached during instance provisioning.
 An add-disk process prompts you to confirm the disk/volume to use and then formats and attaches your disk(s).
 A logical disk/volume is created from all physical disks (volumes) you added during provisioning.
-Note that CoPilot comes with a 25GB root disk.
+For example, if you launch Copilot and you added two physical disks that are 8G each, CoPilot will form a 16G volume.

 The storage you need for CoPilot can increase based on several factors including the number of Aviatrix gateways launched and the type and volume of traffic in your network.
 When you need more storage, you can add additional disks (volumes) by using the CoPilot > Settings > Resources page (Add Additional Disks).
 For instructions, see `Add a Disk (Volume) for CoPilot Storage after Deployment <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#add-a-disk-volume-for-copilot-storage-after-deployment>`_.